Clark-Nikdel-Powell/render-unblocker/README.md

 `no_kill_scripts` • Use this filter to make a script tag output in the normal fashion.
 Use the script handle.

 `noscript_stylesheet_links` • Add additional stylesheet link tags for output in noscript tag in `head`.

 `critical_css_path` • Defaults to critical.css in the theme root.
 Use this filter to override this default.

+`optimize_scripts` • Return false to override the optimization of scripts.

-`override_optimized_scripts` • Return false to override the render-blocker plugin and stop script killing/loading.
+`optimize_sstyles` • Return false to override the optimization of styles.